 Historically, chokecherries were used by Native American tribes in pemmican, ground into flour, and dehydrated for long term preservation.
 Often, whole fruits, including the seeds, were mashed and dried.

 You may read about the danger of consuming chokecherry pits because of the cyanide compound (prussic acid) they contain.
 Native peoples knew to let the cracked seeds dry in the sun for several days, which releases the potentially dangerous cyanide compounds.

 Please don’t let fear stop you from harvesting this fruit.
 It’s easy to avoid the pits by juicing the fruit, then turning that juice into jelly, syrup, fruit leather, and wine.
 If you prefer jams to jellies, you can run the fruit through a food mill to remove the seeds.

-Where I live, in New Mexico, chokecherry jelly is a much-loved use for this tart fruit.
-I make a lot of jellies, but decided to try a syrup with last year’s harvest.
-Combined with a little rye in a cocktail shaker, it makes a delicious cocktail I call The Manhattan Project.
+Where I live, in New Mexico, chokecherry jelly is a traditional use for this tart fruit.
+I also love infusing rye whisky with chokecherries to make Chokecherry Bounce.
 Considering how high chokecherries are in antioxidants, I consider this a medicinal beverage.
 To your health!